Sao Tome and Principe Population Pyramid (2025)

 Age Distribution Analysis

-The elderly population (ages 65 and above) makes up 3.9% of the total, with approximately 0.0 million senior citizens.
+The elderly population (ages 65 and above) makes up 3.9% of the total, with approximately 9,479 senior citizens.
 The proportion and growth rate of this age group has important implications for healthcare systems, pension programs, and social services.
 The median age of 20.5 years provides a useful summary statistic, indicating that half of Sao Tome and Principe's population is younger than this age and half is older.

 What This Means for Sao Tome and Principe